-With each new year comes a slew of new trends: fashion trends, fitness trends, food trends and yes, even dating trends.
-Whether you’re sick and tired of endless and unsuccessful app scrolling or you’re starting to think about dipping your toe into the dating pond after the end of a relationship, here are six dating trends that will govern the way we find love in 2022.
+With each new year comes a slew of new trends: fashion trends, food trends, sleep trends and, yes, even dating trends.
+Whether you’re sick and tired of endless and unsuccessful app scrolling or you’re starting to think about getting back out there after the end of a relationship, here are five dating trends, from open casting to ethical sex-ploration, that will govern the way we find love in 2023.

 Open Casting, Infla-Dating & 3 More Dating Trends That Are About to Be Everywhere in 2023